mozilla-iam/testrp.security.allizom.org/webserver_configurations/OpenID_Connect/Nginx/README.md

 ...
 ```

-You can then auto-renew with a crontab such as (every sunday, it checks and renew if needed):
+You can then auto-renew with a crontab such as (every sunday, it checks and
+renews if needed):
 ```
 0 0 * * 0    certbot renew --quiet --no-self-upgrade
 ```